Zacatecas International Airport

 Zacatecas International Airport (Aeropuerto Internacional de Zacatecas); officially Aeropuerto Internacional General Leobardo C. Ruiz (General Leobardo C. Ruiz International Airport) is an international airport situated in Calera de Victor Rosales, Zacatecas, Mexico.
 It manages national and international air traffic in the metropolitan area of Zacatecas and the entire state of Zacatecas.
 In addition to commercial flights to Mexico and the United States, it also supports various tourism, flight training, executive, and general aviation activities.
 Operated by Grupo Aeroportuario Centro Norte (OMA), the airport is named in honor of Leobardo C. Ruiz, a military and diplomatic figure.
-In 2023, the airport handled 443,582 passengers, decreasing to 371,280 in 2024.
+In 2024, the airport handled 371,280 passengers, increasing to 423,818 in 2025.